ElementsProject/lightning/doc/lightning-withdraw.7.md

 The **withdraw** RPC command sends funds from Core Lightning's internal wallet to the address specified in *destination*.

-The address can be of any Bitcoin accepted type, including bech32.

-*satoshi* is the amount to be withdrawn from the internal wallet (expressed, as name suggests, in satoshi).
-The string *all* can be used to specify withdrawal of all available funds (but if we have any anchor channels, this will always leave at least `min-emergency-msat` as change).
-.
-Otherwise, it is in
-satoshi precision; it can be a whole number, a whole number ending in *sat*, a whole number ending in *000msat*, or a number with 1 to 8 decimal places ending in *btc*.

-*feerate* is an optional feerate: see NOTES in lightning-feerates(7) for possible values.
-The default is *normal*.

-*minconf* specifies the minimum number of confirmations that used outputs should have.
-Default is 1.

-*utxos* specifies the utxos to be used to be withdrawn from, as an array of "txid:vout".
-These must be drawn from the node's available UTXO set.

 RETURN VALUE
 ------------